NexusFi: Find Your Edge

 C-D periods (60-120 min): Range extension or rotation?
 If C extends beyond IB, note which direction.
 If both C and D rotate inside IB, lean toward Normal or Neutral day type.

 E period onward: Your hypothesis should be firming up.
 For balance days, trade the value area edges.
 For developing trend days, trade pullbacks in the direction of extension.
-For double distributions, wait for the second distribution to form before fading.

 Risk Management #